 Early Learning Centre

-Early Learning at Strathcona aims to instil a sense of excitement and natural curiosity about the world, giving children the courage to explore, investigate, experiment and wonder.
+Located in Canterbury our Early Learning aims to instil a sense of excitement and natural curiosity about the world, giving children the courage to explore, investigate, experiment and wonder.
 Through a collaborative and supportive partnership with parents, teachers facilitate an exceptional learning environment that enables each child to reach their potential.

-Our progressive approach to education is influenced by Howard Gardner’s concepts of learning and the Reggio Emilia Approach, in which children are recognised as capable and resourceful, and have many different ways to learn, know and communicate.
-The learning environment is stimulating, interactive and nurturing, with a balance of child initiated and intentional teaching, creating spontanious and flexible learning experiences.
+Our School’s progressive ELC approach to education is influenced by Howard Gardner’s concepts of learning and the Reggio Emilia Approach, in which children are recognised as capable and resourceful, and have many different ways to learn, know and communicate.
+The learning environment is stimulating, interactive and nurturing, with a balance of child initiated and intentional teaching, creating spontaneous and flexible learning experiences.

-Located in leafy Canterbury right besides Camberwell, our Early Learning Centre is co-educational and we offer several options for both 3 and 4 Year old programs, including a full time five day program.
+Located in leafy Canterbury right besides Camberwell, our Early Learning Centre is co-educational and we offer several options for both 3 and 4 Year Old programs, including a full time five day program.
 Hours of attendance are 8.45am to 3.00pm for 3 Year Old students and 8.45am to 3.15pm for four Year Old students.

 Your child’s first year of education is a time of discovery.
 We foster an atmosphere of mutual respect and trust, building a child’s sense of belonging and connection with the world around them.
 The rhythm of each child’s personal growth is respected and catered to in a learning environment that is responsive to a child’s natural curiosity and inquiring mind and builds their understanding through a creative and stimulating program.